-48 Under ASA 210 the auditor is required to agree the terms of the audit engagement in writing with the SMSF prior to conducting the audit.
+- 47.48.
+Under ASA 210, the auditor is required to agree the terms of the audit engagement in writing with the SMSF prior to conducting the audit.
 This is usually in the form of an engagement letter to the trustees.
-ASA 210 provides guidance on the principal contents of an engagement letter.

-- 49 The trustees are required to appoint the auditor at least 30 days prior to the date that the auditor's report is due.27 Either the trustees may be involved in the selection and appointment of the auditor or the SMSF's accountants, administrators or financial planners may assist with the sourcing and recruitment of an auditor for the SMSF.
-In either case, the trustees approve the appointment in writing before the audit commences, usually by signing the engagement letter and indicating their approval in a trustee minute. - 50 For a SMSF audit engagement, the engagement letter ordinarily: - Describes the objective and scope of the financial and compliance audits, including the sections and regulations of SISA and SISR against which the auditor will be reporting. - Identifies the responsibilities of the auditor. - Identifies the responsibilities of the trustees, including: - Establishing and maintaining an adequate internal control structure. - Preparing the SMSF's financial report. - Keeping the records of the SMSF secure and for the statutory time periods. - Conducting the affairs of the SMSF in compliance with all relevant provisions of SISA, SISR and the trust deed throughout the year. - Sets out the reporting requirements of the auditor, including those imposed by sections 129 and 130 of the SISA. - Includes a notice to the trustees that the audit records and auditor's work may be subject to review by the professional body of which the auditor is a member or by the ATO.
+ASA 210 provides guidance on the principal contents of an engagement letter. - 48.49.
+The trustees are required to appoint the auditor at least 30 days prior to the date that the auditor's report is due.
+25 Either the trustees may be involved in the selection and appointment of the auditor or the SMSF's accountants, administrators or financial planners may assist with the sourcing and recruitment of an auditor for the SMSF.
+In either case, the trustees approve the appointment in writing before i dist the audit commences, usually by signing the engagement letter and indicating their approval in a trustee minute.

-27 Requirement under regulation 8.02A of the SISR.
+Requirement under regulation 8.02A of the SISR.
 If the auditor is appointed less than 30 days before the audit report is due, then the auditor may report the contravention to the trustee under section 129 or decline the engagement.